george-hawkins/breadboard-vtx-control/README.md

 `sudo` is required so that the application can open USB devices.
 Once started, the GUI should detect the board, click the _Open in update mode_ and click _Upgrade_ if the _Version_ shown isn't the same as the one shown for _Update to Firmware_.

 ![STLinkUpgrade](stlinkupgrade.png)

+Note: the ST-LINK upgrader is bundled with the [STM32CubeIDE](https://www.st.com/en/development-tools/stm32cubeide.html) (along with a suitable JRE) - once you've installed and started the IDE, you can find the upgrader as _ST-LINK Upgrade_ in the _Help_ menu.

 Installing Betaflight
 ---------------------